JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.teleport.teleport.coordinates - Allows you to use the teleport command to teleport yourself to certain coordinates.
 (Recommended for admin)<br>
 uc.teleport.teleport.coordinates.others - Allows you to use the teleport command to teleport someone else to certain coordinates.
 (Recommended for admin)<br>
 uc.teleport.teleport.others - Allows you to use the teleport command to teleport someone else to someone else.
 (Recommended for admin)<br>
-uc.teleport.teleportaccept - Allows you to use the teleportaccept command (Recommended for everyone)<br>
+uc.teleport.teleportaccept.base - Allows you to use the teleportaccept command (Recommended for everyone)<br>
-uc.teleport.teleportask - Allows you to use the teleportask command (Recommended for everyone)<br>
+uc.teleport.teleportask.base - Allows you to use the teleportask command (Recommended for everyone)<br>
-uc.teleport.teleportaskhere - Allows you to use the teleportaskhere command (Recommended for everyone)<br>
+uc.teleport.teleportaskhere.base - Allows you to use the teleportaskhere command (Recommended for everyone)<br>
-uc.teleport.teleportdeny - Allows you to use the teleportdeny command (Recommended for everyone)<br>
+uc.teleport.teleportdeny.base - Allows you to use the teleportdeny command (Recommended for everyone)<br>
 uc.time.time.add - Allows you to add a certain amount of ticks to the time (Recommended for admin)<br>
 uc.time.time.base - Allows you to use the time command.
 (Recommended for admin)<br>
 uc.time.time.day - Allows you to set the time to day.
 (Recommended for admin)<br>